LukeShortCloud/rootpages/src/automation/ansible.rst

    -  [defaults]

       -  forks = The number of parallel processes that are spun up for remote connections.
+Each fork connects to one host.
 The default is 5.
 This should be increased to a larger number to handle .
-The recommended number is ``forks = (processor_cores * 5)``.
-[33]
+The recommended number is between ``processor_cores x 10`` and ``100 per 4GB RAM`` depending on whether the Ansible tasks are CPU- or RAM-bound.
+Ansible is normally CPU-bound.
       -  pipelining = Enable pipelining to bundle commands together that do not require a file transfer.
 This is disabled by default because most sudo users are enforced to use the ``requiretty``